samvera/hyrax/.github/PULL_REQUEST_TEMPLATE.md

 Present tense short summary (50 characters or less)

-### Testing

-Guidance for testing, such as acceptance criteria or new user interface behaviors:
+### Guidance for testing, such as acceptance criteria or new user interface behaviors:
 *
 *
 *